-I’m a big believer of balance.
+I’m a big believer in balance.
 So including the personal benefits is so important to me.
-When you joining communities that are a part of your life, you become more well connected and know that there are others who are dealing with your same issues.
-Being able to vent, discuss and figure out ways to get past your unique problems of the industry can push you past frustrated and into feeling zen.
+When you join communities that are a part of your life, you become more well-connected and know that others are dealing with your same issues.
+Being able to vent, discuss and figure out ways to get past your unique problems in the industry can push you past frustration and into feeling zen.

 - Camaraderie and a feeling of connection.
-Knowing that there are other people who care just as much about the work you do.
+Knowing that other people care just as much about the work you do.

 - Sense of Empathy.
 By giving to the community and helping your other peers, it makes you feel like an active member of the community, contributing to the overall good